wuggawugga/gob40k/README.md

 ### Adventure Alerts

-If you want your users to be able to sign up for pings when specific monster types/potential boss monsters appear, install `adventureralert` by TrustyJAID (https://github.com/TrustyJAID/Trusty-cogs).
+If you want your users to be able to sign up for pings when specific monster types/potential boss monsters appear, install `adventurealert` by TrustyJAID (https://github.com/TrustyJAID/Trusty-cogs).